crgarcia12/electronics-homeassistant-lightscontroll/README.md

 This device is extensible:
 - Expose I2C pins, to connect any I2C sensor
-- 3.3V jumper: Allows to disconnect the internal ESP32, and replace it by other microcontroller
+- 3.3V jumper: Allows to disconnect the internal ESP32, and replace it by any other microcontroller
-- Relays pins: Relays can be controlled with an external microcontroller or device directly.
+- Relays pins: Relays can be controlled with an external microcontroller or device directly
 - Current sensing pins: Current sensing information is exposed through those pins.
-This can be used to connect any external microcontroller or other device
+This can be used to connect any external microcontroller or any other device
 - Output pins for 3.3 and 5V
 - ESPHome compatible - It's very easy to integrate to Home Assistant

 This device has several security measurements:
 - Input fast-blown fuse
 - Input MOV
-- slow fuses in every relay output
+- Slow fuses in every relay output
 - Slow fuses in every mains detection input
 - 4kv insulated PS for low voltage
 - Comformal coating with 90kV/mm2 insulation